DR

 ALPHANSO: Open-Source Modeling of (\(\alpha\),n) Neutron Source Terms

-Under review, Nuclear Instruments and Methods in Physics Research Section A.
+Nuclear Instruments and Methods in Physics Research Section A. [doi] / [GitHub]

 Institute of Nuclear Materials Management Annual Meeting, 2026.

-I have also contributed to: Foundation-Sec-8B-Instruct and Foundation-Sec-8B during an internship at Cisco Foundation AI, as well as off-shell Higgs production via neural SBI (ATLAS) and neural SBI for parameter estimation in ATLAS as a researcher in the Whiteson lab.
+I have also contributed to the development and releases of Foundation-Sec-8B-Instruct and Foundation-Sec-8B during an internship at Cisco Foundation AI, and worked on off-shell Higgs production via neural simulation-based inference with ATLAS and neural simulation-based inference for parameter estimation in ATLAS as a researcher in the Whiteson lab.